the race against death

 “Come on in” Adisa groaned as the knock on his door persisted.
-It had roused him earlier but as he levitated between sleep and wakefulness he had assumed he was dreaming it up.

-“no way” he screamed as the sleep raced out of his eyes.
+“No way” he screamed as the sleep raced out of his eyes.

 “Dear Adisa, I will visit you on the 20th of this month” yours truly, Death.

-Scared out of his skin, he refused to share such news with anyone.
+Nonetheless, scared out of his skin, he refused to share such news with anyone.
 Neither his best friend nor his wife heard anything about it.

 “I will be going to Ibadan tomorrow” Adisa informed his wife that night as they lay in bed.